Tgrli/quartz/content/my story.md

 2020 Tried to be a day trader.
 Loved the independent nature of it.
 Sucked at being a day trader but decent at swing trades and investments.
 Got obsessed with investors.
 Started reading.

 ### Now
-I don't know if Im on track to be come mini Steve Jobs or Im a loser working on a DIY project at home.
+I don't know if Im on track to become a formidable founder or Im a loser working on a DIY project at home.

 Desire:
 Freedom